ProyectoIntegrador2018/autoservicio-cartas/README.md

 Oscar Laureano | A00819139 | Dev
 Lucía Oseguera | A00818345 | Dev
 Abraham Pineda | A00759440 | Scrum Master
-Luis Rosales   | A01280221 | Product Owner
+Luis Rosales   | A01280221 | Product Owner Proxy

 ## Desarrollo